getodk/docs/style-guide.rst

   - Python samples must use `four spaces per indent level <https://www.python.org/dev/peps/pep-0008/#indentation>`_.

 - Strive for clarity.
-Sometimes nonstandard indentation, especially when combined with non-semantic line breaks, makes things easier to read.
+Sometimes nonstandard indentation, especially when combined with non-syntactic line breaks, makes things easier to read.

   - Make sure that line breaks and indentation stay within the valid syntax of the language.